 Let’s say you’re a procurement professional working to manage spend for labor contracts.
 You’ve broken down the hours, and you even understand the allocation of cost.
 You’ve done your homework to make sure money isn’t being hidden.
 Everything looks good, so you get a contract in place.
-The problem is—even if you’ve done it all on the front end—managing a labor contract at a site-based level is a significant nuisance.
+The problem is—even if you’ve done it all on the front end—managing a labor-based contract at a site-based level is a significant nuisance.

 If it’s a time and material-based contract, the number of hours being lost—because it isn’t being managed effectively—can be significant.
 It’s shocking to me how many companies just let it go or, even worse, are unaware of it.
 From what Matt Smith and Rich Ham have seen, 25–40% of businesses mismanage labor categories.